ABOUT SAFETY 2022

 Encourage young researchers and health promotion practitioners to start developing a career in the injury prevention;

-Recognise and encourage inter-sectoral liaison and collaboration, including encouraging and embracing diversity;
+Recognise and encourage inter-sectoral liaison and collaboration, including encouraging and embracing diversity and anti-racism learnings;

 Develop the knowledge base of injury prevention practice; and